dogukannulu/prefect-example-flows/README.md

 ```
 4. If not, we should run the below command to create the deployment within the Docker infrastructure and GitHub as the storage block.

+First this one to create the work pool `prefect work-pool create 'example-test-pool'`

+Then:

 ```
 prefect deployment build flows/example-flow.py:testFlow \
   -n example-flow-deployment \